charlesamoreira/katpool-app/README.md

 ## Stratum

-Explanation of the TypeScript Code for the Stratum Part of a Mining Pool in Kaspa This TypeScript code defines a Stratum class that handles the stratum protocol for a Kaspa mining pool.
+This TypeScript code defines a Stratum class that handles the stratum protocol for a Kaspa mining pool.
 Stratum is a communication protocol for mining pools, which allows miners to connect to the pool and submit their work.
 The Stratum class extends EventEmitter to handle various events and includes methods for managing miner connections, contributions, and communication with the mining pool server.

 ### Detailed Breakdown